chaowei312/5800_FinalProject/report.md

 **Team members**:Chenxi Guo, Jiayi Peng, Chaowei Wang, Junchen Han

 ## Abstract
 Transformer models achieve strong performance in natural language processing but incur substantial computational and memory costs that scale with depth.
 This work investigates whether recurrent Transformers with shared weights can provide a more parameter-efficient alternative to standard encoder architectures for text classification.
-We conduct a controlled comparison between a conventional 6-layer Transformer baseline and recurrent variants that reuse a smaller set of layers through iterative refinement, isolating the effect of weight sharing under matched effective depth and shared architectural components.
+We conduct a controlled comparison between a conventional 6-layer Transformer baseline and recurrent variants that reuse a smaller set of layers through iterative refinement, with all models trained from scratch, isolating the effect of weight sharing under matched effective depth and shared architectural components.

 Across sentiment classification and multi-domain review tasks, we evaluate parameter efficiency and robustness under varying data scales, input lengths, and domain shifts.
 Our results show that recurrent Transformers maintain competitive accuracy while substantially reducing parameter count, demonstrating favorable trade-offs between model capacity and efficiency.
 As a supplementary deployment-oriented analysis, we examine FP16 quantization and observe stable performance with further reductions in model size and inference latency.
 Together, these findings indicate that iterative recurrence can effectively substitute for depth stacking in encoder-based classification tasks, offering a practical path toward parameter-efficient Transformer deployment.

 ## Introduction